xZeroW/fictional-dollop/docs/game_systems_plan.md

 Planned direction:

 - Start with a simple local profile save.
-- Persist only what is needed: bank items, unlocked classes, passive points, and settings-like progression flags.
+- Persist only what is needed: bank items, material balances, crafted item state, unlocked classes, passive points, and settings-like progression flags.
 - Keep run inventory separate from persistent bank.
 - Add versioning early if save data is expected to evolve.